andrewcbuensalida/typescript-tutorial/README.md

 to connect to dynamodb https://www.youtube.com/watch?v=QLkkexbQ0qs

-to connect, have to have aws cli, and have to know the public and private key to the IAM user.
+to connect, have to be logged into aws cli, and have to know the public and private key to the IAM user.